julelang/manual/src/api/index.md

 # API
-API of JuleC for C++.
+API of julec for C++.
 Jule API is an API written in C++.
 While it includes many Jule features such as built-in definitions, it also offers additional features for writing integrated Jule code for interoperability.

-JuleC presents all the C++ content it implements and owns for Jule in header files.
-These header files come automatically imported in every code compiled by JuleC.
+julec presents all the C++ content it implements and owns for Jule in header files.
+These header files come automatically imported in every code compiled by julec.

-With this API, you can use the definitions of JuleC in C++ codes and adapt functions written for C++ to Jule.
+With this API, you can use the definitions of julec in C++ codes and adapt functions written for C++ to Jule.

 [See API source codes](https://github.com/julelang/jule/tree/master/api)